roboscienceorg/book/source/Sensors/PositionandVelocitySensors.rst

 frame.
 So the obvious question is... how do we determine wheel position or velocity?

-Position sensors measure the absolute displacement of a joint or other sensed item for both linear and rotary joints.
+:index:`Position sensors` measure the absolute displacement of a joint or other sensed item for both linear and rotary joints.
 Both analog and digital technologies are used for measuring displacement.
 Variable resistors have been common for years.
 Either as a rotary device such as found in